joelparkerhenderson/wordbooks/pages/inception/index.md

 * Feasibility Analysis: Evaluating the feasibility of the project in terms of budget, resources, and schedule is important to determine whether the project is viable.

-* High-Level Planning: Creating a high-level project plan that outlines the key milestones, deliverables, and resources required to complete the project.
+* High-Level Planning: Creating a high-level project plan that outlines the key milestones, deliverables, and resources required.

 The inception phase typically ends with the development of a project charter that outlines the key project objectives, scope, and assumptions.
 The project charter serves as a roadmap for the project and provides a clear direction for the project team.
 Once the inception phase is complete, the project can move into the planning phase.